fangwei123456/spikingjelly/docs/source/activation_based_en/basic_concept.rst

         max_error = (y_seq_layer_by_layer - y_seq_step_by_step).abs().max()
         print(f'max_error={max_error}')

-The output of the above code is:
+The outputs of the above codes are:

 .. code-block:: shell